-A Postdoc position is available at Wang Laboratory of the UPMC Hillman Cancer Center, University of Pittsburgh.
+A postdoc position is available at Wang Laboratory of the UPMC Hillman Cancer Center, in the Department of Pathology, University of Pittsburgh.
 The individual will be working on our leading-edge integrative genomics initiatives aimed at identifying pathological genetic aberrations and immunological targets from multi-dimensional cancer genomics datasets.
-The candidate will receive unique multidisciplinary training on cancer genetics, molecular cancer pathobiology, immunobiology, computational genomics, and translational research.
+The candidate will receive unique multidisciplinary training on cancer genetics, cancer cell biology, immunobiology, computational genomics, and translational research.
 The candidate must hold a Ph.D. degree.
-A preference will be given to highly motivated candidates with an outstanding publication record in cancer research, and those with established expertise in cancer immunology and/or molecular cancer biology.
+A preference will be given to highly motivated candidates with an outstanding publication record in cancer research, and those with established expertise in cancer cell biology or immunobiology.

 The research project for this position will interface the “dark side” of cancer genetics with cancer pathobiology and immunobiology.
 Specifically, the candidate will investigate a cryptic class of adjacent gene rearrangements in more aggressive and therapy-resistant forms of breast and/or ovarian cancers, and examine their function in cancer progression and/or immunotherapy resistance.
 The primary responsibilities will include experimental validation of newly discovered genetic targets, characterize their molecular basis, elucidating their clinical significance using patient samples, confirming their role in tumor progression, immune disfunction, or therapy resistance in vitro and/or in vivo, pinpointing their mechanistic basis, and exploring potential clinical applications.

-Wang laboratory is a computational genomics and translational cancer research lab at UPMC Hillman Cancer Center, Department of Pathology, University of Pittsburgh.
+Wang laboratory is a translational cancer research lab at UPMC Hillman Cancer Center, Department of Pathology, University of Pittsburgh.
 Our lab is dedicated to the discovery and characterization of novel breast cancer genetic targets from multi-dimensional genomic datasets to achieve precision therapeutics.
-Our research projects have been funded by NIH/NCI, Department of Defense, Susan G. Komen Foundation, and Commonwealth of PA, and our studies have led to high-profile publications in Nature Biotechnology, Nature Communications, PNAS, Cancer Discovery, Cancer Research, and Clinical Cancer Research, etc. Our postdoc trainees have received four prestigious postdoc fellowship Awards including two awards from Susan G. Komen Foundation and two awards from Department of Defense.
+Our research projects have been funded by four awards from NIH/NCI, four awards from the Department of Defense, two awards from Susan G. Komen Foundation, as well as Nancy Owens Breast Cancer Foundation, Commonwealth of PA, and PA breast cancer coalition, and our studies have led to high-profile publications in Nature Biotechnology, Nature Communications, PNAS, Cancer Discovery, Cancer Research, and Clinical Cancer Research, etc. Our postdoc trainees have received four prestigious postdoc fellowship Awards including two awards from Susan G. Komen Foundation and two awards from Department of Defense.

 To apply, please use the application form below and upload a combined pdf file containing your CV, cover letter, and the contact information of 3 referees.
 Review of applications will begin immediately until these positions are filled.
 The University of Pittsburgh offers a comprehensive salary program and excellent benefits in a smoke and drug free workplace.
 University of Pittsburgh School of Medicine is an Affirmative Action/Equal Opportunity Employer and encourages applications from under-represented groups.